May-Pyae-Phyo/deveops-network-automation/README.md

 * Ansible Automation
 * Linux Administration
 * Infrastructure as Code (IaC)
+* Git & GitHub
+* Network automation
+* CI/CD concepts

 ---

 ## Repository Status

-🚧 This repository is currently being enhanced.
-Source code, architecture diagrams, screenshots, and sample configurations will be added in future updates.
+🚧 This repository documents my diploma project and will continue to be updated with additional documentation, architecture diagrams, screenshots, and implementation details.

 ---